alphagov/paas-tech-docs/source/documentation/deploying_apps/env_variables.md

 ### System-provided environment variables

-System-provided variables tell you about configuration details handled by the PaaS, for example:
+System-provided environment variables tell you about configuration details handled by the PaaS, for example:

-- the port on which the application is listening
+- the port on which the app is listening
-- the maximum memory each instance can use
+- the maximum memory each app instance can use
-- the external IP address of the instance
+- the external IP address of the app instance

-Do not attempt to change the values of these system-provided variables.
+Do not attempt to change the values of these system-provided variables using the command line or your app's code.

-Refer to the [Cloud Foundry Environment Variables documentation](https://docs.cloudfoundry.org/devguide/deploy-apps/environment-variable.html) [external link] for a full list of variables.

 `VCAP_SERVICES` and `VCAP_APPLICATION` are two important variables for initial setup:

-- `VCAP_SERVICES` contains details, including credentials, of any backing services bound to the app.
+- `VCAP_SERVICES` contains details, including credentials, of any backing services bound to the app

-- `VCAP_APPLICATION` provides details of the currently running application, for example the language runtime version.
+- `VCAP_APPLICATION` provides details of the currently running application, for example the language runtime version

 To see the values of the system-provided variables, run `cf env APP_NAME`.